igorskyflyer/igorskyflyer/MEMORY.md

+## 🏫 High School Memory

+This section preserves the symbolic gift Igor received from his IT professor at the close of high school.
+The children's book _“Желим ти пуно среће”_ (“I wish you lots of luck”) was presented to Igor with a handwritten dedication and inscription, alongside the professor's public praise of his curiosity and ingenuity.
+The book itself carried a printed message that echoed the sentiment, making the gift even more symbolic.

 <div align="center">
   <figure>
     <img src="https://raw.githubusercontent.com/igorskyflyer/igorskyflyer/refs/heads/main/assets/book-cover.png" alt="A photo showing the cover of the book 'LILEBI II ŽELIM TI PUNO SREĆE'." width="600">